Rule Change: Completed

 • Introducing definitions and new information provision requirements to support more informed and efficient decision-making by retail customers that are considering ceasing to use gas

-The new framework would be implemented in phases from 2027, with distributors’ key obligations to commence at the start of each network’s subsequent access arrangement.
-Information provisions would take effect earlier, in August 2026.
+The new framework will be implemented in phases from 2027, with distributors’ key obligations to commence at the start of each network’s subsequent access arrangement.
+Information provisions would take effect earlier, with the first requirements commencing in October 2026.

 Background